phaselden/expressprofiler/README.md

+**Fork Notes**

+*This fork contains some initial changes to better suit the specific needs to monitoring database calls made by EDT (discoveredt.com).
+At this stage it probably does not contain any changes that are of interest generally.*

+**Original Readme:**

 *ExpressProfiler* (aka *SqlExpress Profiler*) is a simple and fast replacement for SQL Server Profiler with basic GUI and integration with Red Gate Ecosystem project.

 Can be used with both Express and non-Express editions of SQL Server 2005/2008/2008r2/2012/2014 (including LocalDB)